AtanasovAtanas/pb-interactive-csharp/EN/01-Expressions-and-Statements/04-Console.md

 It is called a **Command Prompt** in Windows, and a **Terminal** in Linux and Mac.

 The console runs console applications.
 They read text from the command line and print text on the console.
-In this book we are going to learn programming mostly through creating **console applications**.
+We are going to learn programming mostly through creating **console applications**.

 In the next examples we will **read data** (like integers, floating-point numbers and strings) from the console and will **print data** on the console (text and numbers).
 [/slide]